Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 - Tie a simple square knot in the remaining monofilament beading line.
 Place a toothpick inside the loop of the knot inside the clamshell knot cover.

-- Slowly increase the tension as you tie the second part of the knot and pull it so it sits or rests inside the clamshell knot cover.
-Secure the clamshell (with the knot) as close to the beads on the necklace as possible.
+- Slowly increase the tension as you tie the second part of the knot, then pull it so it sits inside the clamshell knot cover.
+Secure the clamshell (with the knot) as close as possible to the beads on the necklace.
 In other words, use gentle tension and the toothpick to remove the gap between the clamshell cover and the beads on the necklace.

 - Trim off the excess monofilament beading line or fishing string.